Phinaosoba/Phinaosoba/README.md

 ![GitHub Light](https://github.com/github-light.png#gh-dark-mode-only)

 ---
-- 🔭 I’m currently working on website.
+- 🔭 I’m currently working on using bookstrap to create a website.

-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and bookstrap and plan to learn tailwind,react,jquery or angular

 - 👯 I’m looking to collaborate on a project with Hiit team